natefrog808/not-kill-tony-hypercast/README.md

 # Not Kill Tony Show

-An automated AI-powered comedy show platform that recreates the comedy show experience using artificial intelligence, real-time audience interaction, and dynamic performance generation.
+An automated AI-powered comedy platform that recreates the live Kill Tony experience using artificial intelligence, real-time audience interaction, and dynamic performance generation.

 ## 🎭 Overview